outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         1.  _#_  rm -r ~/.cache/sessions
         2.  _#_ rm -r ~/.config/xfce*
         3.  _#_  rm -r ~/.config/Thunar
-45. [Optional, replaced by method in fstab] When you get into the xfce desktop, you may found many unnecessary disk icons on the desktop or thunar sidebar.
+45. [deprecated, replaced by method in fstab] When you get into the xfce desktop, you may found many unnecessary disk icons on the desktop or thunar sidebar.
 It's annoying.
 Use `udev, udisks` utility.
     1. _#_ nano -w /etc/udev/rules.d/99-hide-disks.rules
     2. put the following code: